DS12/scala-class/tutorial/src/main/scala/com/datascience/education/tutorial/lecture4/README.md

 ```

-Two math errors were permitted:
+In this implementation, two math errors are permitted:
 The sum of an empty collection of Ints is not 0,
 and the product of an empty collection of Doubles in not 1.0.

-At the time, we had no way of describing the *absence* of an answer.
+Previously, we had no way of describing the *absence* of an answer.
 A conventional solution would have return a sentinel value like `Double.NaN`.
 We can do better.

 ### Task (1a): `sum`